Jonk, 34, Paris

 In March 2018, he released the book Naturalia on the topic and currently works on volume II.

 In June 2018, he quits his job in the finance to fully dedicate himself to this project.
 With this series, as a photographer Jonk tries to humbly contribute to make people aware of the critical ecological situation we are all in.

 Since, two other books have been released and his work has been featured in prestigious paper publications (Der Spiegel, Corriere della Sera, Le Monde, Telerama…) as well as on prestigious web platforms (National Geographic, New York Post, Smithsonian, ArchDaily, AD, BBC, Lonely Planet…).
-It has been part of many group shows across the world (Paris, Rome, Athens, Budapest, Moscow, Seoul, Tokyo, Los Angeles, Palm Springs, New York…) as well as several solo shows in Paris, the main one being in Paris 20th district City Hall “Salon of Honor”.
+It has been part of many group shows across the world (Paris, Lisbon, Rome, Athens, Budapest, Moscow, Seoul, Tokyo, Los Angeles, Palm Springs, New York…) as well as several solo shows in Paris, the main one being in Paris 20th district City Hall “Salon of Honor”.

 Several exhibitions of Naturalia are planned for 2020 and 2021.